-2.2 OBJECTIVE
+2.2 OBJECTIVE OF THE INGE LEHMANN PROGRAMME

-The Inge Lehmann programme is part of the political agreement of 28 February 2023 on the distribution of the research reserve in 2023.
+The Inge Lehmann programme is part of the political agreement of 2 November 2023 on the distribution of the research reserve in 2024.
 According to the agreement, the objective of the Inge Lehmann programme is to promote a more even gender ratio in research environments, focusing on the career steps where the unbalance sets in.

-The programme is open to all scientific areas and to men as well as women, but through exemption pursuant to Section 3 of the Equal Opportunities Act, DFF will, as a general rule, choose female applicants over male in case of equal qualifications between two applicants.
+The programme is open to all scientific areas and to men as well as women, but through exemption pursuant to section 3 of the Equal Opportunities Act, DFF will, as a general rule, choose female applicants over male in case of equal qualifications between two applicants.
 An objective assessment will, however, be made, taking into consideration all specific criteria regarding applicants, regardless of gender.

-In 2023, a total of DKK 81.8 million1 including overhead has been allocated to the programme.
-An Inge Lehmann grant has a budget framework of up to DKK 2,200,000 excluding overhead, whereby DFF expects to award approx. 25 grants in 2023.
+In 2024, a total of DKK 80.6 million1 has been allocated to the programme.
+An Inge Lehmann grant has a budgetary framework of up to DKK 2,200,000 excluding overhead, whereby DFF expects to award approx. 25 grants in 2024.